 Presents the relationship between the U.S. economic and political systems.
 Emphasis on the legal basis of these systems, the Constitution, and representative cases.
 Analyzes the impact of industrialization, conflict, and technological change.
 Presents the changing role of public policy over time.
-Prerequisites: BSE 2210 or consent of instructor.
+Prerequisite: BSE 2210.